tencentyun/intlcloud-documents/API/API 3.0/计算/弹性伸缩/as-2018-04-19/调用方式/接口鉴权_intl.md

 which consists of the following parameters:

 1. HTTP method: POST and GET modes are supported, and GET is used here for the request.
 Please note that the method name should be in all capital letters.
-2. HTTP endpoint: The domain name of the request to view the list of instances (DescribeInstances) is cvm.tencentcloudapi.com.
-The actual request domain name varies for different modules to which the API belongs.
-For details, see the instructions of the specific API.
+2. Request host: The request domain name for the API "View Instance List" (DescribeInstances) is cvm.tencentcloudapi.com.
+The actual request domain name varies with the module to which the API belongs.
+For more information, see the relevant API description.
 3. Request path: The request path in the current version of TencentCloud API is fixed to /.
 4. Request string: That is the request string generated in the previous step.